Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Introduction

 The paper is organized as follows.
-In Section \ref{sec:method} we describe the image simulations, the shape estimators used and the methodology to measure the shear and ellipticity bias.
-In Section \ref{sec:results} we show and discuss the results of the main bias dependencies on input parameters (from the simulated images) and output parameters obtained from both estimators.
-We end in Section \ref{sec:conclusions} with a summary and discussion of the most important results of the paper.
-We leave in the appendices other tests where we do not see important differences with respect to the ones presented in Section \ref{sec:results} which is already an interesting result.
+In Sect. \ref{sec:method}, we describe the image simulations, the shape estimators, and the methodology used to measure the shear and ellipticity bias.
+In Sect. \ref{sec:results}, we show and discuss the results of the main bias dependencies on input parameters (from the simulated images) and output parameters obtained from both estimators.
+We end in Sect. \ref{sec:conclusions} with a summary and discussion of the most important results of the paper.